Jack Unterweger: Austria

 During the same timeframe, Unterweger maintained several relationships, including with journalists, lawyers, prostitutes, and teenage students.
 For much of this time, he lived with Margit Haas, a wealthy journalist for the magazine Wiener.
 Rudolf Prem, the husband of Regina Prem, had made extensive efforts to locate his wife and offered 10,000 schillings as a reward.
-For three months, from May to July 1991, Rudolf was taunted over the phone by several prank callers, including Unterweger.
+For several months, from May to October 1991, Rudolf was taunted over the phone by several prank callers, including Unterweger.
+On 5 June 1991, Unterweger was the leading reporter in an ORF broadcast about the killing of sex workers in Vienna, interviewing colleagues of the murdered women.
+He also wrote an article for a monthly magazine about the red light district of Graz, without mentioning the murders of Brunhilde Masser and Elfriede Schrempf the prior year.

 United States

 In summer 1991, Unterweger was hired by an Austrian magazine to write about crime in Los Angeles and the differences between U.S. and European attitudes to prostitution.
 He met local police, even going so far as to participate in a ride-along in the city's red light districts.
 During time in Los Angeles and Malibu, Unterweger beat, raped, and murdered three sex workers: 35-year-old Shannon Exley on 20 June, 33-year-old Irene Rodriguez on 28 June, and 26-year-old Peggi Jean Booth (also known as Sherri Ann Long) on 3 July.
 The killings were linked by the distinct way the bras of the victims were cut and tied into a granny knot to be more suitable for controlled asphyxiation.

 Back in Austria, Unterweger was suggested as a suspect for the sex worker murders.
 In the absence of other suspects, police took a serious look at Unterweger and kept him under surveillance until he went to the U.S., ostensibly as a reporter; the police observed nothing to connect him with the killings.
 Through autumn 1991, Unterweger was questioned twice by Vienna Police Councillor Max Edelbacher.
 On 8 October 1991, Unterweger called Rudolf Prem again and falsely named Tulbinger Kogel as the site where he had left Regina, also referencing a total of eleven victims.
 Following Unterweger's arrest, Prem handed police his wife's diary containing descriptions of previous meetings with Unterweger, which supported his continued penchant for bondage and physical violence during sex.